PunchThrough/bean-docs/src/features/temperature.md

 }
 ```

-This sketch reads the Bean's temperature and prints it over Virtual Serial.
+This sketch reads Bean's temperature and prints it over Virtual Serial.
 Connect to your Bean and enable Virtual Serial to see the sketch in action.

 * **Line 1** defines a global variable `temp` and initializes its value to 0.
   * `int8_t` means it is an 8-bit signed integer.
 This is the same type as `Bean.getTemperature()`.